Faith-Nyakiongora/travel-bucket-list/README.md

 ##### Usage

-The app uses the public API to fetch destination details and images when a user views a specific destination in the bucket list.
+The app uses the local API to fetch destination details and images when a user views a specific destination in the bucket list.
 The data is then displayed to the user to provide more information about each destination.